tvanmaren/crushing_knex/README.md

 Think about a topic that is interesting to you.
 What data might you collect and store in a publicly-accessible database that relates to that particular topic?

-**Example:** Perhaps you are interested in trail running, and wish there was a database where runners could share comments about current trail conditions.
+**Example:** Perhaps you are interested in trail running, and wish there were a database where runners could share comments about current trail conditions.
 The data that might need to be stored includes:
 - runner name
 - trail name
 - trail description